trust-mfn-berlin/animals-as-objects/vault/story.keeping-records-of-animals.md

 [^12]: Matschie wrote: “I do not dare claim that the species is extinct, because vast regions in China have not yet been researched.
 It will be very difficult to utilise its fur and this skull as an object of exchange.
 In that case, the garden should mount it itself instead and be reimbursed for the taxidermy costs.”
 Internal memo by Paul Matschie, 10.06.1914, MfN, HBSB, Zool.
 Mus.
 S III, Zoolog.
 Garten.

-[^13]: On the instructions issued by the Natural History Museum see Martin Hinrich Lichtenstein.
+[^13]: On the instructions issued by the Natural History Museum, see Martin Hinrich Lichtenstein.
 “Instructionen für die auswärtigen Reisenden und Sammler”.
 1815, MfN, HBSB, Zool.
 Mus.
 S I, Instructionen für Sammler; see also Arthur MacGregor. _Naturalists in the Field: Collecting, Recording and Preserving the Natural World from the Fifteenth to the Twenty-First Century_.
 Leiden/Boston: Brill, 2018.

 [^14]: This was one of the reasons why the museum usually preferred animals that came from collecting expeditions or collectors in the field over animals that had been kept in captivity.
 Cf. Paul Matschie 10.06.1914, MfN, HBSB, Zool.
 Mus.
 S III, Zoolog.
 Garten.